rdegges/rdegges-blog/articles/2012/programming-and-motivation.md

 sugar (no carbs), great flavor, and copious amounts of programmer blood caffeine, you should try the [Rockstar No Carb][] (my favorite).

-## Realize Your Ambitions
+Realize Your Ambitions

 Everyone has their ambitions--what are yours?
-Do you want your open source project to get a million followers on GitHub?
+Do you want your open source project to get a million followers on Github?
 Do you want to launch that side project you've been working on for the past three months?
 Do you want to get 500 new users this month?